 We depend on teams of trained local volunteers to make the funding decisions.
 They help us invest your donation into local nonprofits and collaborations that empower individuals and families with resources to support upward mobility.
-United Way focuses on outcome measurement – demonstrable impact toward a chosen goal – and has identified several high-priority outcomes that research shows have the strongest links to upward mobility.
+United Way focuses on outcome measurement – demonstrable impact toward a chosen goal – and has identified four Pathways that research shows have the strongest links to upward mobility.

 Impact Cabinet oversees and implements the fund distribution process, ensuring that United Way, its Funded Partners, and Community Impact Partners are accountable to one another for the resources and the partnership they share.